ansys/pymapdl/doc/source/examples/extended_examples/Python_UPF/python_upf_examples.rst

 1. Example: Python `UserMat` Subroutine
 ***************************************

-This example simulates a block modeled with 3-D elements.
+This example simulates a block modeled with 3D elements.
 The `usermat.py` user material is equivalent to linear elastic.
 The block is under uniaxial compression.
 The final deformation is compared with the theoretical result.

 1.1.
-Input Data
+Input data
 ++++++++++++++++

 .. code::

     /batch,list
-    /title,upf-py1s, test usermat.py with 3-D elements
+    /title,upf-py1s, test usermat.py with 3D elements

     /prep7
     /upf,usermat.py